Menstrual cup: Environmental impact

 Since they are reusable, menstrual cups help to reduce solid waste.
 Some disposable menstrual pads and plastic tampon applicators can take 25 years to break down in the ocean and can cause a significant environmental impact.
 Biodegradable sanitary options are also available, and these decompose in a short period of time, but they must be composted, and not disposed of in a landfill.

 When considering a 10-year time period, waste from consistent use of a menstrual cup is only a small fraction of the waste of pads or tampons.
 For example, if compared with using 12 pads per period, use of a menstrual cup would produce only 0.4% of the plastic waste.

 Each year, an estimated 20 billion pads and tampons are discarded in North America.
 They typically end up in landfills or are incinerated, which can have a great impact on the environment.
 Most of the pads and tampons are made of cotton and plastic.
 Plastic takes about 50 or more years and cotton starts degrading after 90 days if it is composted.

 Given that the menstrual cup is reusable, its use greatly decreases the amount of waste generated from menstrual cycles, as there is no daily waste and the amount of discarded packaging decreases as well.
-After their life span is over, the silicone cups are put in landfills or incinerated.
+After their life span is over, silicone cups can be burned or sent to a landfill.
+Alternatively, one brand offers a recycling program and some hospitals are able to recycle medical grade silicone, including cups.
+Cups made from TPE can be recycled in areas that accept #7 plastics.
+Rubber cups are compostable.

 Menstrual cups may be emptied into a small hole in the soil or in compost piles, since menstrual fluid is a valuable fertilizer for plants and any pathogens of sexually transmitted diseases will quickly be destroyed by soil microbes.
 The water used to rinse the cups can be disposed of in the same way.
 This reduces the amount of wastewater that needs to be treated.

 In developing countries, solid waste management is often lacking.
 Here, menstrual cups have an advantage over disposable pads or tampons as they do not contribute to the solid waste issues in the communities or generate embarrassing refuse that others may see.